Dementia with Lewy bodies

 Symptoms of dementia with Lewy bodies

 Like other types of dementia, Lewy body dementia generally develops gradually and gets worse over time.
-How quickly this happens varies.
+How quickly this happens can vary.

-Some symptoms are similar to other types of dementia, including confusion and memory loss.
+Some Lewy body dementia symptoms are similar to other types of dementia, including confusion and later, memory loss.
 Other symptoms are more specific.
+Lewy body dementia symptoms include the following.

 • Sudden confusion, or ‘switching off’.
-People may be silent and unresponsive for several minutes at a time.
+People may be silent and unresponsive for several minutes at a time, or very sleepy.
 This can change quickly throughout the day.

-• Seeing or hearing things that aren’t there (hallucination).
-Up to eight out of 10 people experience hallucination in dementia with Lewy bodies.
+• Seeing or hearing things that aren’t there (hallucinations).
+This affects up to 8 out of 10 people with dementia with Lewy bodies.

-• They may have restless, disturbed sleep, with vivid dreams.
+• Restless, disturbed sleep, with vivid dreams.
 They may call out or act out their dreams in their sleep.

 • Movement difficulties similar to Parkinson’s disease.
-These include shuffling walk, limited facial movement, and trembling.
-Around nine out of 10 people get these at some point.
-They can affect speech, swallowing and lead to greater risk of falls and serious injury.
+These include a shuffling walk, limited facial movement, and trembling.
+They can affect speech, swallowing and increase the risk of falls and serious injury.

-People have increasing difficulty managing day-to-day life.
+People with dementia with Lewy bodies find it increasingly difficult to manage day-to-day life.
 They’ll need help with basic tasks, such as washing and dressing.
 Many people eventually need to be looked after full time.

 Diagnosis of dementia with Lewy bodies